miohtama/capitalgram/posts/scaling-evm.md

 ---
 title: Scaling EVM (Ethereum Virtual Machine)
-description: How far can the EVM based blockchain architecture still take us
+description: How fast and far can the EVM based blockchain architecture still take us
 longDescription: >
     In this post, we discuss Ethereum Virtual Machine (EVM) scalability and “how fast EVM blockchains can be”.
 At the moment, EVM powers most of the actively used and popular blockchains.
 As the popularity of decentralised finance grows, the EVM architecture starts to hit more and more limitations and cannot grow much more.
 The audience for this post should have a basic understanding of decentralised finance and some of the competing blockchain infrastructure efforts.